 People with shingles should cover the affected skin area until their rash has cleared.

 Shingles occur in three stages: pre-eruptive, acute eruptive, and chronic (or post-herpetic neuralgia).
-Each of the three shingles stages has its symptoms and treatments.
+Each stage has its symptoms and treatments.

 The Pre-Eruptive Phase